Sponsorship Opportunity: Wooden Ceiling: $232,000* | Ceiling Paintings: $268,000* | Partial Sponsorship Available

 Scuola Dalmata dei Santi Giorgio e Trifone (Scuola di San Giorgio degli Schiavoni)

-Giacomo Moranzon’s Saint George Fighting the Dragon and Wooden Altarpiece at the Scuola Dalmata dei santi Giorgio e Trifone
+Giacomo Moranzon’s Saint George Fighting the Dragon and Wooden Altarpiece on the Second Floor of the Scuola Dalmata dei santi Giorgio e Trifone

 Giacomo Moranzon (active 1413-1467) [attr.]; Unidentified woodcarver (16th century)